2019 United Nations Climate Change Conference: Prelude

-The conference was planned to be held in Brazil in November 2019, but a year before the planned start, newly-elected President Jair Bolsonaro withdrew the offer to host the event, citing economic reasons.
+The conference was planned to be held in Brazil in November 2019, but a year before the planned start, newly elected President Jair Bolsonaro withdrew the offer to host the event, citing economic reasons.
 Then Chile stepped up and became the new host, but massive protests against social inequality in the lead-up to the meeting forced it late October 2019 to withdraw from hosting.
 Then by mutual agreement between the UN, Chile, and Spain, the latter became the new host.

 Various climate activists had set out from Europe to South America by sailboat, before the decision had been taken to relocate COP25 to Madrid.
 In mid-November, some of these activists joined an alternative conference, the "Forest COP", near the centre of the Amazon jungle, in Terra do Meio.
 The event was attended by indigenous leaders, scientists and academics such as Eduardo Góes Neves, and activists such as Nadezhda Tolokonnikova.
 After the Forest COP, a follow-on event, "Amazônia Centro do Mundo" (Amazon: The Centre of the World) took place on 17 November in nearby Altamira.

 Event planning

 In November, Teresa Ribera, the Spanish Minister for the Ecological Transition, announced the conference would be held at the IFEMA facilities in Madrid.
 The Spanish government divided the COP25 into two zones, one blue and one green.
 The blue zone hosted sessions for negotiation between the parties of the COP.
 This included the 15th session of the Meeting of the Parties to the Kyoto Protocol and the 2nd session of the Meeting of the Parties to the Paris Agreement.
 The blue zone also hosted events and activities run by NGO actors and side events organized by states other than Spain.
 The green zone was dedicated to civil society initiatives aiming to promote social participation.
 This area was divided into three thematic sub-zones: one involving youth events, the second designated to indigenous peoples, and the third focused on science and innovation.
 The green zone was intended to be an open-dialogue pavilion for all types of civil actors, ranging from NGOs to businesses, academia and sponsors.

-The event was supported among others by Iberdrola, Endesa, Santander, Suez, Telefonica, Fundación Abertis, Banco Bilbao Vizcaya Argentaria, Acciona and Indra.
+The event was supported among others by Iberdrola, Endesa, Santander, Suez, Telefónica, Fundación Abertis, Banco Bilbao Vizcaya Argentaria, Acciona and Indra.